quickapps/docs/en/developers/blocks-api.rst

 A Block entity objects holds the following properties:

 - title (string): Custom title for the block.

-- handler (string): The plugin from which the block originates.
+- handler (string): The fully-qualified name of the class responsible of controlling block's life cycle.
-- delta (string): Unique ID for block within a handler.

 - status (bool): Block enabled status.

 - visibility (string): Indicates how to show blocks on pages, possible values are:

   - except: Show on all pages except listed pages